Taylor Swift & Katy Perry Spectacularly Make Up In "You Need To Calm Down" Music Video

 This row of drag queens dressed as Swift and other huge names appeared as she sang against comparing all the prominent female artists.
 Instead, Ariana Grande, SIA, Adele, Cardi B, Taylor Swift, Beyoncé, Lady Gaga, and Nicki Minaj all get crowns.

-The video ends with Swift's continued support for the Equality Act, which she's been publicly championing in honor of Pride.
+The video ends with Swift's continued support for the Equality Act, which she's been publicly championing in honour of Pride.
 See what else you can catch in the video below.

 Advertisement